Natural Health Products

 Your health care provider may have recommended this product for other conditions.
 Contact a health care provider if you have questions.

-Studies have found that some compounds of grape seed extractextractto get, separate, or isolate a desired active ingredient may be effective in relieving symptoms of chronic venous insufficiency (when veins have problems sending blood from the legs back to the heart) and reducing edema (swelling) after an injury or surgery.
+Studies have found that some compounds of grape seed extract may be effective in relieving symptoms of chronic venous insufficiency (when veins have problems sending blood from the legs back to the heart) and reducing edema (swelling) after an injury or surgery.
+It may require at least 1 month to see the benefits of grape seed extract when used for this purpose.

 Before taking any new medications, including natural health products, speak to your physician, pharmacist, or other health care provider.
 Tell your health care provider about any natural health products you may be taking.